 Babinda Slides is the name of a waterfall upstream of Babinda Creek.
-The whitewater of the waterfall cascades down a rock slab for about 200m down into a pool.
-It's clearly visible from aerial imagery.
-It's a perfect place to swim with your mates and the best thing is that there's a walking track right up to it.
+The whitewater of the waterfall cascades down a rock slab for about 200m into a pool, all of which is clearly visible from aerial imagery.
+This is a perfect place to swim, and one of the best things about this experience is that there is a walking track that leads right to it.

-The route is approximately 3.2 km in distance and usually take about an hour.
-The walk is easy to follow and generally flat with some steep sections.
+The walk is easy to follow and generally flat but does have some steep sections.
 The track ends a couple hundred metres below the Babinda Slides.
-At this point, you can rock hop and scramble up left of the creek to the slides.
+At this point, you can rock hop and scramble up left of the creek to the Slides.

 There is a rope swing also just below Babinda Slides that can provide some added fun!

-The beauty doesn't stop here.
-If you walk left up beside Babinda Slides, you will find a two tier waterfall system.
+But, the beauty doesn't stop here.
+If you walk left up beside the Babinda Slides, you will find a two-tiered waterfall system.

-Also, along the way be on the lookout for the countless places to stop along the creek go for a swim, fill up water bottles.
+Also, along the way be on the lookout for the countless places to stop for a swim and/or replenish your water supply.
 Take some secateurs to cut the wait-a-while and help keep the track open.
-Beware that gimpe gimpie (stinging trees) are present in this area.
+Beware that gympie gympie (stinging trees) are present in this area.
 Don't let them ruin your adventure!